Blog/Article

 A SaaS company defines an MQL as a contact with a director-or-above title at a company with 200 or more employees who has visited the pricing page or attended a product webinar.
 A VP of Marketing at a 400-person software company who registers for a demo webinar meets both fit and engagement criteria and is routed to an SDR within four business hours.

-How Abmatic Does This
+How Abmatic AI Does This

-Abmatic identifies accounts that are behaving like MQLs without filling out a form, surfacing anonymous high-engagement visits so sales can prioritize outreach before the contact self-selects.
+Abmatic AI identifies accounts that are behaving like MQLs without filling out a form, surfacing anonymous high-engagement visits so sales can prioritize outreach before the contact self-selects.

 Related: Intent data definition | Pipeline velocity definition